-We are committed to responsible and sustainable tourism.
+See Asia Differently are committed to sustainable and responsible tourism throughout Asia.
 All our trips are designed with the local people and the culture of the country in mind.
-We try and help to make a difference wherever we can, by supporting various charitable organizations and making the conscious effort to be as green as we can; such as running our vehicles on Bio Diesel whenever we can and we are also constantly on the lookout for new eco-tourism ideas.
+We try and help to make a difference wherever we can, by supporting various charitable organisations and making the conscious effort to be as green as we can; such as running our vehicles on Bio Diesel whenever we can and we are also constantly on the lookout for new eco-tourism ideas.

 We strongly believe in doing the right thing and making the right ethical company decisions wherever possible, from employing the right people, educating our customers on Asia, choosing the correct suppliers and working towards improving the environment around us.